mcp-ui and fast-agent

 Download the mcp-ui examples, and start the TypeScript demo server:

-presents the mcp-ui content as links beneath the assistant message.
-HTML components are stored in the .fast-agent/ui
+fast-agent presents the mcp-ui content as links beneath the assistant message.
+HTML components are stored in the .fast-agent/ui directory.

 If you want to test multiple models in parallel - for example to compare behaviour - you can specify more than one model and run in parallel: